International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

 12. Announcement of grants

-If successful, your grant will be listed on the website of the Department of Foreign Affairs and Trade and/or GrantConnect within 14 days of the date of effect as required by Section 5.3 of the CGRGs.
+If successful, your grant will be listed on the website GrantConnect and on the Department of Foreign Affairs and Trade website within 21 days of the date of effect as required by Section 5.3 of the CGRGs.

 13. Delivery of grant activities